 View Calendar of Events View Professional Development Catalog

-The APR Boot Camp is a three-day intensive course for candidates to prepare for and be Advanced through the Panel Presentation™, and take the computer-based Examination for Accreditation in Public Relations (APR) or Accreditation in Public Relations + Military Communication (APR+M).
+This three-day intensive course is for candidates to prepare for and be Advanced through the Panel Presentation™, and take the computer-based Examination for Accreditation in Public Relations (APR) or Accreditation in Public Relations + Military Communication (APR+M).
 This course is designed to provide a setting that will meet the needs of busy professionals whose schedules don’t permit extensive preparation time.
-Registration closes on March 2.

 Visual storytelling done well increases engagement, explains and summarizes complex information, speeds up comprehension, tugs the heartstrings and motivates action.
 This is why visuals are now at the heart of brand identity and content creation to a greater degree than ever before.
 This workshop will discuss tactics for creating and sharing highly branded, engaging and transferable media-facing assets.

 - Nov.
 9: Essential Communication Skills for Leaders, Blythe Campbell, APR, Portland, Ore.